 - Savings by the pair.
+A full-size electric certified dryer saves $210 in energy bills over the life of the product.
 An ENERGY STAR certified washer/dryer pair will save even more energy and money while doing your laundry.
 Clothes washers that have earned the ENERGY STAR incorporate advanced technology and functionality to get significantly more water out of your clothes in its final spin cycle than a conventional model.
 This makes it easier for clothing to dry in an ENERGY STAR certified dryer using less heat.
 Less heat means energy savings and reduced wear and tear on your clothes caused by over-drying.

 Current Specification Effective Date: January 1, 2015

 Only gas, or electric, and compact clothes dryers meeting the ENERGY STAR definitions for electric or gas clothes dryers are eligible to earn ENERGY STAR certification.